modehnal/modehnal.github.io/README.md

   Lets exit the `ipython3` since there is a lock in effect and `Sniff` will not/should not start when you are working with it in command line.

-  Once you open the `Sniff` you can see the applications opened, and you can click and browse their content.
+  Once you open the `Sniff` you can see the applications opened and you can browse their content.
 For better visual presentation click on `Actions` -> `Highlight Items`.
 With Xorg this shows you the `red squares` correctly around the selected nodes, with Wayland this will be shown incorrectly.
 That is one of the reason why going through the tree via interactive shell is better.
 Once you get used to it, searching for your desired node is a matter of seconds.

 ### Explaining the rest of the gnome-terminal project

 - #### The mapper.yaml

   This file serves as an automation suite definition:
-  - It contains definition of the `gnome-terminal` component and what arches it will run on and if it can run with Wayland
+  - It contains definition of the `gnome-terminal` component and what architectures it will run on and if it can run with Wayland
   - It lists dependencies with beaker task, so we can start appropriate machine setup
   - Defines what HW we are running
   - Setup and cleanup commands, which are empty in this project.
 Some setup from `runtest.sh` could be here, but I am used to having it in the `runtest.sh` file.